DIRECTED ENERGY PROFESSIONAL SOCIETY

 • Deployable Equipment: Methods to measure real time atmospheric conditions along the beam path immediately prior to and during lasing to a non-cooperative target

-Papers, presentations and posters at the Distribution A, C, and D levels are being sought.
+Papers, presentations and posters at the Distribution A level are being sought.

 Submission Instructions